 I think we all know that CPAs are integral to the workforce.
-From acting as the eyes and ears for a company – identifying risk, cost savings, and strategies to reduce overhead — to navigating through tough economic times, a CPA ensures that smart accounting decisions are made.
+From acting as the eyes and ears for a company ? identifying risk, cost savings, and strategies to reduce overhead, to navigating through tough economic times, a good Certified Public Accountant ensures that smart accounting decisions are made.

 Diversity of Thought

 As I insinuated above, diverse thinking allows for innovation, that?s really no secret, but it?s important to remember that diverse thinking really only comes from a range of experiences and backgrounds.
 Giving candidates of all races, socio-economic backgrounds, and experience-levels a fair shot and a place to speak, is crucial.

 Think about it.
 Would you prefer to work alongside somebody who has the exact same life experiences as you do, and can?t expand upon your ideas, or would you rather collaborate with a professional where your knowledge intertwines to reach a more inclusive solution with broader appeal?
 It?s an easy answer.

 Historically black colleges and universities (HBCU) have less in the way of resources, often not being able to offer their students CPA study or the appropriate materials.
 This isn?t an issue of their desire to, but simply their ability.